ParaFEM/ParaFEM/parafem/README-parafem-and-drivers-win32-intel.txt

 2. Type:
 	cd C:\parafem\parafem
 	make-parafem-and-drivers-win32-intel.bat

+Set the variable BUILD_GROUP_5ED to include the drivers you want built

 If the build proceeds correctly, the driver (example) file executables will be placed into C:\parafem\parafem\bin